 M-85.
 Introduction to Islamic Manuscripts - Advance Reading List

-Bloom, Jonathan and Sheila Blair.
+Bloom, Jonathan, and Sheila Blair.
 Islam: A Thousand Years of Faith and Power.
 New York: TV Books, 2000.

-Internet Islamic History Sourcebook: https://sourcebooks.fordham.edu/halsall/islam/islamsbook.asp
+Internet Islamic History Sourcebook https://sourcebooks.fordham.edu/islam/islamsbook.asp

-Aityeh, George N., ed.
-The Book in the Islamic World: The Written Word and Communication in the Middle East.
+the Middle East.
 Albany: SUNY Press, 1995.
-See especially pp. 33-55 (Franz Rosenthal, “‘Of Making Many Books There is No End:’The Classical Muslim View”).
+See especially pp. 33-55: Franz Rosenthal, “‘Of Making Many Books There is No End’: The Classical Muslim View.”

-Bloom, Jonathan and Sheila Blair.
+Bloom, Jonathan, and Sheila Blair.
 Islamic Arts.
 London: Phaidon Press Ltd., 1997.
-Manuscript arts covered in chapters 2, 6, and 10 (chronological introductions).
+Chapters 2, 6, and 10.’

 Islamic Manuscripts: Codicology , Materials and Techniques

 Bloom, Jonathan.
 Paper Before Print: The History and Impact of Paper in the Islamic World.
 New York: Yale University Press, 2001.

 Bosch, Gulnar, et al. Islamic Bindings and Bookmaking.
 Chicago: Oriental Institute, 1981.
 See pages 1-84 for an overview of manuscript production.
 Download here: https://oi.uchicago.edu/research/publications/islamic-studies